-For our exploratory audit, we selected the machine translation (MT) task because it is well-defined, with well-established metrics and benchmarking datasets, as well as popular consumer-facing applications such as Google Translate2.
-We also limited our initial benchmarking to the translation from English to French-two well-resourced languages in machine learning- to reduce potential confounding factors related to language resource scarcity.
+For our exploratory audit, we selected machine translation (MT) task because it is well-defined, with well-established metrics and benchmarking datasets, as well as popular consumer-facing applications such as Google Translate2.
+We also limit our initial benchmarking to the translation from English to French - two well-resourced languages for machine learning, to reduce potential confounding factors due to languages.

 To address the data limitation, we leveraged and modified the WMT14 (en2fr) (Bojar et al., 2014) test dataset by injecting synthetic dyslexic-style errors in the English language source text.
-We also supplemented the synthetic dyslexia dataset with a small set of real dyslexic text collected from Reddit.
+We also supplement the synthetic dyslexia dataset with a small set of real dyslexic text collected from Reddit.
 Using the synthetic and real dyslexic data, we benchmark the performance of four mainstream MT services in both lexical and semantic dimensions.